Simplifying Traffic Anomaly Detection with Video Foundation Models: Methodology

 \subsection{Evaluation Procedure}

-Prior work typically reports the \textit{Area Under the Receiver Operating Characteristic Curve} (AUC\textsubscript{ROC}) as the primary evaluation metric for TAD~\cite{yao2022dota, zhou2022stfe, liang2024tthf, qiu2025prompttad, liang2025iscrtad}, and we adopt this metric when comparing to previous methods.
-However, handling data imbalance is especially important in TAD, so in our evaluations we use the Matthews Correlation Coefficient (MCC), which has been used in related work~\cite{wang2024rs2g, kanna2024mcc, tamagusko2022mcc}.
-MCC takes into account all entries of the confusion matrix, including true negatives, and better reflects overall performance under class imbalance~\cite{chicco2023mccreplace}.
+Prior work typically reports the \textit{Area Under the Receiver Operating Characteristic Curve} (AUC\textsubscript{ROC}) as the primary evaluation metric for TAD~\cite{yao2022dota, zhou2022stfe, liang2024tthf, qiu2025prompttad, liang2025iscrtad}, and we adopt it as well for comparison with previous methods.
+However, because handling data imbalance is especially important in TAD, we follow related work~\cite{wang2024rs2g, kanna2024mcc, tamagusko2022mcc} and also report the Matthews Correlation Coefficient (MCC).
+MCC considers all entries of the confusion matrix, including true negatives, and better reflects overall performance under class imbalance~\cite{chicco2023mccreplace}.
 MCC at a given threshold is defined as:

 where TP, TN, FP, and FN denote true positives, true negatives, false positives, and false negatives, respectively.
 Note that MCC ranges from $-1$ (inverse prediction) to $1$ (perfect prediction), with $0$ indicating random performance, but we show it in the range -100, 100 to improve readability.